 Carl Adam Cronstedt was short listed for the Royal Academy of Arts

-Summer Exhibition last year and has also been seen on Art Basel.
+Summer Exhibition last year and exhibited at Art Basel in 2017.
 His art, characterized by black humor and ironic attacks on our culture is well known in Stockholm.